lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ## Data Ethics

 When data is being used for machine learning or artificial intelligence systems, there are regulations and legal requirements to adhere to.
-Rules determine what must or must not be done with the data.
+Rules determine what *must* or *must not* be done with the data.

 Even if a certain use of data is legal and within the regulations, it may still not be an ethical use.
-Ethics is the art of should or should not do.
+Ethics is the art of *should* or *should not* do.
+The issue is that there are no summary list about what is ethical or un-ethical.

 ## Ethical data use

 There are no fixed measures that validate a certain use of data as ethical.
-In general, most cases building on user consent is considered in the ethical realm.
+In general, most cases building on consent from the data owner or subject is considered in the ethical realm.
+It depends on human perception, decency and morality.

 ## Un-ethical data use